-GENEVA — The World Economic Forum’s annual compendium of the biggest risks facing the planet, released on Wednesday to shape next week’s gathering at the Swiss resort town of Davos, overwhelmingly focuses on the climate crisis.
+GENEVA (AN) — The World Economic Forum's annual compendium of the biggest risks facing the planet, released on Wednesday to shape next week's gathering at the Swiss resort town of Davos, overwhelmingly focuses on the climate crisis.

 All of the economic and geopolitical factors in WEF's 2020 Global Risks report such as increasing polarization and inequality take a perceived back seat to survey respondents' concerns about dire threats to planetary health from global warming and mass extinctions of species.

 "For the first time in the history of the survey, climate-related issues dominated all of the top five long-term risks by likelihood among members of the forum’s multi-stakeholder community," the report says.